Perfection (game show): Main game

 The main game consists of three rounds.

 In each round, the booth is turned off and the contestant has 45 seconds to answer four true/false statements.
 Once time runs out or all four statements have been played, the booth is turned on so the suspects can see the statements and answers, and the host asks if they would have responded differently.
 The number of correct answers is then revealed, but not specifically which ones.
 If the contestant has all four correct, he/she wins the round; if none are correct, the suspects win.
 For any other outcome, the suspects are given a chance to change the responses they believe are incorrect, and can win the round by choosing correctly.
 If the suspects fail to change all answers missed by the contestant, neither side wins the round.

 The winning side (if there is one) chooses two categories from a list of 12 to use in the final.
 If there is no winner, the two choices are carried over to the next round.
 In the case of no winner in the third round, the two sides alternate choosing categories until a total of six are in the final, with the contestant choosing first.
-The contestant's goal is to choose categories that will be easy for him/her, while the suspects make choices that they believe will be difficult for the contestant.
+The contestant's goal is to choose categories that will be easy for them, while the suspects make choices that they believe will be difficult for the contestant.